SITE PARTNER:

 or Cycle

-The Kangaroo Point river walk and cycle path, which circumnavigates the peninsula, is a picturesque path of about 7km return which takes in sculptures, historic relics, mangrove walk, picnic and BBQ spots and quaint viewing platforms.
+The Kangaroo Point river walk and cycle path, which circumnavigates the peninsula, is a picturesque path of about 7km return which takes in sculptures, historic relics, mangrove walk, picnic and barbecue spots and quaint viewing platforms.

 The path, which is mostly shaded, is split for pedestrians and cyclists most of the way, making for a relaxing walk, with plenty of waterfront benches to stop and enjoy the views of the city, Story Bridge and Howard Smith Wharves.
 There are also riverfront cafes perfect for a halfway coffee and refreshment.
 A great place to start is at the Queensland Maritime Museum.